exelix11/SwitchThemeInjector/readme.md

 ![ThemeScreenshot](ThemeScreenshot.jpg)

-The Switch theme injector project is split into three parts:
-- Switch theme injector (Windows app): An app to create and edit custom themes
+This repo contains tools to create and install custom themes for the home menu "qlaunch" of the nintendo switch.
+You will need a modded console with the atmosphere CFW.

+These tools are:
-- NXThemes installer: An homebrew app that runs on the switch itself and can be used to install and manage themes.
+- NXThemes installer: Homebrew app that runs on the switch itself and can be used to install and manage themes.
+- Switch theme injector: The windows application to create and edit custom themes
 - [Switch theme injector online](http://exelix11.github.io/SwitchThemeInjector/v2) (also called WebInjector): A port of the windows injector as a web app, it lacks some features like custom applet icons and common.szs layouts support.

+You can download the binareis from the [releases tab](https://github.com/exelix11/SwitchThemeInjector/releases).

-The main objective is to develop a complete toolset to create and install custom themes on the switch.
-As the console os doesn't implement custom themes natively most of this is done by patching system SZS files to get the desidered aspect.\
+Since the console OS doesn't implement custom themes natively this tool patches the system layout files stored in the SZS in the romfs of qlaunch.

-\
-Unfortunately SZS files from the switch os contain copyrighted data and can't be shared online that's why the **nxtheme format** has been developed, it contains only differential info and can be freely shared.
+SZS files extracted from the console are considered copyrighted data and can't be shared online that's why the **nxtheme format** has been developed, it contains only differential info and can be freely shared.
 Unless you're dealing with making your own patches and custom layouts you should only use nxtheme files.

 # Getting started
-To use custom themes you need an hacked switch that's at least on firmware 5.0
+To use custom themes you need as hacked switch that's at least on firmware 5.0

+You can find some themes on the [themezer website](https://themezer.net/)

 ## Installing themes
-This is the most common scenario, you just need the theme installer homebrew. \
+This is the most common scenario, you just need the theme installer homebrew.

 Make a folder called `themes` in the root of your sd card and copy your themes in either nxtheme or szs format in it.
-Then launch the theme installer and you should be able to select and install them. \
+Then launch the theme installer and you should be able to select and install them.

 Reboot and your theme should be applied.

 Note that each file is a single home menu part (eg just the lockscreen or just the main menu), a full home menu theme is composed by multiple nxtheme files.